-Depending on the nature of an organization's activities and the use made of Personal Information, compliance involves complex processes such as privacy audits, staff training, implementation of security systems, improvements to storage systems, development of privacy policies (internal and external) and the implementation of other protective measures, including ensuring contractual provisions exist with third parties who may have access to the Personal Information in the organization's possession or control.
+Depending on the nature of an organization's activities and the use made of Personal Information, compliance involves complex processes such as privacy audits and data mapping, privacy impact assessments for new undertakings involving Personal Information, staff training, implementation of security systems, improvements to storage systems, development of privacy policies (internal and external) and the implementation of other protective measures, including ensuring contractual provisions exist with third parties who may have access to the Personal Information in the organization's possession or control.

-Canadian privacy considerations affect organization in a few ways: First, an organization itself will have to comply with PIPEDA and other privacy legislation with respect to Personal Information on third parties (such as existing or prospective customers, visitors, etc.) it collects and controls.
-Federally-regulated organizations will have to also comply with PIPEDA in relation to its employee information.
-To the extent a provinciallyregulated organization has employees located in the provinces of B.C., Alberta or Quebec, or otherwise has Personal Information on residents of those provinces, it will need to consider the impact of such provincial privacy laws on Personal Information.
-Secondly, organizations will want to ensure that all third parties to whom they grant access to or use of the Personal Information have contractual provisions in place governing the third party's use, disclosure and security around the Personal Information, as well as certain audit rights to ensure such third party complies with its obligations.
-Thirdly, organizations will need to have plans in place to mitigate data breaches, including technological measures and human resources training for employees, contractors and every third party who may have access to their systems.
-Finally, organizations will need to have a breach response plan in place for the inevitable data incursion and/ or data breach.
+Canadian privacy considerations affect organization expanding into or operating in Canada in a few ways: First, an organization itself will have to comply with PIPEDA and other privacy legislation with respect to Personal Information that it collects, uses, discloses, stores or otherwise processes on individuals who are not employees of the organization.
+Organizations may also have to also comply with privacy legislation in relation to its employee information.
+To the extent a provincially regulated organization has employees located in the provinces of B.C., Alberta or Quebec, or otherwise has Personal Information on residents of those provinces, it will need to consider the impact of such provincial privacy laws on Personal Information.
+Secondly, organizations will want to ensure that all third parties to whom they grant access to or use of the Personal Information have undertaken personal impact assessments to determine whether the privacy rights afforded in their jurisdiction will be upheld by the third parties who have access to otherwise process the Personal Information.
+The privacy impact assessment involves due diligence on the third party's practices, controls and safeguards, as well as an understanding of the laws that apply to the third party which may undermine the third party's ability to properly protect the Personal Information, contractual provisions in place regulating the third party's use, disclosure and security around the Personal Information, and certain audit rights to ensure such third party complies with its obligations.
+Thirdly, organizations will need to have plans in place to prevent data breaches, including technological measures and human resources training for employees, contractors and every third party who may have access to their systems.
+Finally, organizations will need to have a breach response plan in place for the inevitable data incursion and/or data breach.
+Such response plans should include the appropriate members of the breach response team, including third parties to assist, such as IT forensic, insurance, and public response organizations.

-PIPEDA imposes mandatory breach notification requirements.
-Businesses subject to PIPEDA have an obligation to report a privacy breach to the Office of the Privacy Commissioner of Canada and the individuals whose information has been breached if there is a reasonable risk of significant harm resulting from the breach, as well as obligations in certain circumstances to report privacy breaches to third party organizations.
-In addition, there are extensive record keeping obligations pertaining to all privacy breaches, not just those that are reported, for organizations subject to PIPEDA.
+Privacy laws across Canada impose mandatory breach notification requirements.
+For example, businesses subject to PIPEDA have an obligation to report a privacy breach to the Office of the Privacy Commissioner of Canada and the individuals whose information has been breached if there is a reasonable risk of significant harm resulting from the breach, as well as obligations in certain circumstances to report privacy breaches to third-party organizations.
+In addition, there are extensive record-keeping obligations pertaining to all privacy breaches, not just those that are reported, for organizations subject to PIPEDA.